MSLNZ/GTC/docs/API/uncertain_numbers.rst

 where :math:`E_y` represents the measurement error.
 So, the measurement result, :math:`y`, is not quite what is wanted; it only provides an approximate value for :math:`Y`.

 This is how 'uncertainty' arises.
-After any measurement, we are faced with uncertainty about what will happen when we take the measured value :math:`y` and use it for the target value of the measurand, :math:`Y`.
+After any measurement, we are faced with uncertainty about what will happen if we take the measured value :math:`y` and use it instead of the (unknown) value of the measurand, :math:`Y`.

 For example, suppose the speed of a car is measured by a law enforcement officer.
 The measurement is made to decide whether, in fact, a car was travelling faster than the legal limit.
-However, this decision cannot be made perfectly, because the actual speed :math:`Y` remains unknown.
-It is possible that the measured value :math:`y` will show that the car was speeding when in fact it was not, or the opposite.
-This difficulty with making the correct decision is inevitable.
-So, in practice, a decision rule will be used that takes account of the measurement uncertainty.
-The rule will probably err on the side of caution (a few speeding drivers may escape rather than unfairly accusing good drivers of speeding).
+However, this simple fact cannot be determined perfectly, because the actual speed :math:`Y` remains unknown.
+It is possible that the measured value :math:`y` will indicate that the car was speeding when in fact it was not, or that it was not speeding when in fact it was.
+The difficulty in making the correct decision is inevitable.
+So, in practice, a decision rule must be used that takes account of the measurement uncertainty.
+In this example, the rule will probably err on the side of caution (a few speeding drivers will escape rather than unfairly accusing good drivers of speeding).

-Clearly, the measurement error :math:`E_y` gives rise to the uncertainty; but, like the measurand, the value of this quantity is never known, at best it can be described in statistical terms.
-Another use of the word 'uncertainty' is to refer to the extent of a statistical distribution associated with :math:`E_y`.
-For example, the term 'standard uncertainty' refers to the standard deviation of a distribution associated with the results of an unpredictable quantity.
+Like the measurand, the measurement error :math:`E_y` is not known.
+At best its behaviour can be described in statistical terms.
+This leads to more technical uses of the word 'uncertainty'.
+For instance, the term 'standard uncertainty' refers to the standard deviation of a distribution associated with an unpredictable quantity.

 Measurement models
 ------------------
-It is generally possible to identify a number of factors that influence the outcome of a measurement process, thereby contributing to the final measurement error.
-In a formal analysis of the measurement, these factors must be included in a measurement model, which defines the measurand in terms of all other significant influence quantities.
+It is generally possible to identify the most important factors that influence the outcome of a measurement process, thereby contributing to the final measurement error.
+In a formal analysis, these factors must be included in a measurement model, which defines the measurand in terms of all other significant influence quantities.
 In mathematical terms, we write

 .. math::